nilearn/nilearn/doc/manipulating_visualizing/data_preparation.rst

    For most applications of nilearn, it is not necessary to load the neuroimaging data oneself.
-   Rather raw data (i.e., numpy arrays), most nilearn functions and objects accept file names as arguments::
+   Rather than raw data (i.e., numpy arrays), most nilearn functions and objects accept file names as arguments::